wusui/almamaters/README.md

 # almamaters
-Scrape ESPN pages to find schools attended by players
+Scrape ESPN pages to find schools attended by players.